jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/generic-no-generators.md

 ### Attributes

-In both the code generator version of Encircle, as well as the generic engine version of Encircle, there are objects that hold a description of a class.
+In both the code generator version of Circular, as well as the generic engine version of Circular, there are objects that hold a description of a class.
 This class description consists among other things of a description of which attributes the class holds.
 The code generator used to use this class description to generate the code of the class.
-In a generic version of Encircle, there are generic objects, to which a class can be assigned.
+In a generic version of Circular, there are generic objects, to which a class can be assigned.
 The generic object then adapts itself to the class description.
 The object contains an arbitrary array of attributes.
 When the object adapts itself to the class description, all the attributes of the class description are traversed.
 For each attribute of the class, an item is added to the attribute array of the object.
 Each attribute is configured according to the class description.
 Each of the attributes gets the appropriate amount of memory space reserved to store the attribute.
 The name of the attributes is also stored inside the generic object.
 Then the object holds all attributes that are specified in the class description, with the names of the attributes included.
 You can let the object perform a basic search by name, and let it return the right attribute.